minima-global/emh/docs/knowledgeBase.md

 ## Key Processes

-When _service.js_ first loads, it creates the database, establishes a default API and creates a listener that responds to API calls and posts information about specified tokens and addresses to any defined external URL.
+When [service.js](/src/service.js) first loads, it creates the database, establishes a default API and creates a listener that responds to API calls.
+That listener also posts to any defined external URL information about specified tokens and addresses.

 Functions that create the database: